baaastijn/dbt-postgresql-metabase-workshop/README.md

 ![first BI platform](mkdocs/docs/img/dbt-postgresql-metabase.png)

-Output dashboard that we will generate from CSV files:
+Output dashboard that we will generate from CSV files via Metabase:

 ![first BI platform](mkdocs/docs/img/metabase8.png)

-## Data samples
+## Data sample and exercises

 Fake data is provided for this workshop, inside this `/fake_data/` directory.
 Also, exercises and solutions are suggested.